 Reconsidering reinstatement after an independent review panel

-Following a decision from an independent review panel, your governing board might be required to reconsider reinstating an excluded pupil.
+Following a decision from an IRP, your governing board might need to reconsider reinstating an excluded pupil.
 Understand the steps that you need to take next.

 See updates